 Key facts

-- Closed-loop DBS (Medtronic Percept) is now clinically available.
+• Closed-loop DBS (Medtronic Percept) became broadly clinically available in 2020-2023.

 Deep Brain Stimulation